- Home

 - Fixed Locations: The item is stored at fixed locations.

-- All Locations: Users select a location when entering a transaction.
+- All Locations: The item is stored at all the locations.
+Users select a location when entering a transaction or a transaction type setting determines the location.

 How to Complete the Detail (tab)